Steinbachodus

 Steinbachodus is an extinct genus of shark-like hybodontiform fish that existed during the Late Triassic.
 It contains a single species, Steinbachodus estheriae, whose fossils have been uncovered in Germany and Austria.
 Its teeth are up to 3 mm in length, which points to a maximum length of around 60 cm based on its relatives.
+It had a durophagous diet.